mumoj/InterIntel-Response/Section-B/README.md

 #### 2. Docker Setup.

 ### 2.1 Initial Django Dockerfile
 Deactivate the python enviroment and create a Dockerfile in the /full_text_search directory.Then proceed to pull the official python3.6 alphine image.
 Then create a working directory for the Django application in the container.
  Then set:
 	a) ENV PYTHONDONTWRITEBYTECODE 1 - To set that the python process doesn't write its initial write byte code on the disk  as it runs only once.
 Such byte code is written to be used by later invocations of the python process.
 	b) ENV PYTHONUNBUFFERED 1 - To ensure all python/django logs are sent to terminal even if crashes happen.

-Also, install pycopg2 dependencies and include pycppg2 in requiremnts.txt to facilitate the creation of the postgres database.Then proceed to upgrade pip to ease installation of the other dependencies.
-Copy the requiremnts.txt from the Django project and install them.
+Also, install pycopg2 dependencies and include pycopg2 in requirements.txt to facilitate the creation of the Postgres database.Then proceed to upgrade pip to ease installation of the other dependencies.
+Copy the requirements.txt from the Django project and install them.
 Then copy the Django project files into the container.

 ```bash